 Telehealth is the broad term for all healthcare services that use telecommunications, including telephone alerts regarding disease outbreaks.
 Telemedicine, a subset of telehealth, is the use of telecommunications to provide clinical services to patients.
 (Although it’s worth noting that these terms are often used interchangeably.)

 To clarify, there are two main avenues for telemedicine services.
 There are large companies, like Teladoc and Amwell (aka American Well), that are primarily telemedicine companies.
 Their doctors never see patients in person.
 When patients “visit” a doctor from a telemedicine company, they are speaking with doctors they do not know.
-Conversely, some primary care doctors and specialists are turning to phone and video appointments with their patients.
-In response to COVID-19, many doctors’ offices and urgent care centers are increasing their telemedicine capabilities in order to reach as many patients as possible while reducing the spread of germs.
+Conversely, in response to COVID-19, primary care doctors, specialists and even urgent care centers are increasingly turning to phone and video appointments with their own patients.

 Telehealth may be coming to a pharmacy near you!